SARAH-GAKII/sarah-gakii.github.io/research/a-mathematical-model-for-crime-with-cooperative-policing.md

   <div class="content" markdown="1">

-# A Mathematical Model for Crime with Cooperative Policing {a-mathematical-model-for-crime-with-cooperative-policing}
+# A Mathematical Model for Crime with Cooperative Policing

 Crime prevention isn’t only about catching criminals — it’s also about how police forces work together.
 At the African Mathematical Schools (AMS) 2023, I collaborated in a group project under the supervision of Prof. Farai Nyabadza to study the impact of cooperative policing on crime dynamics.